Smart Home Automation Protocols: Explained & Compared

 Insteon: The Hybrid Approach

-Insteon Logo
+Insteon logo

 Insteon uses both power lines and radio frequency for smart home connectivity, a unique approach compared to other protocols.
 This dual method connectivity has error checking and correction mechanism to ensure message reliability.